chrismendes/test-jsonforms/readme.md

 # Code Exercise - JSON Forms

-  > A very simple React application that renders forms according to their JSON definition.
+  > A simple React application that renders forms according to their JSON definition.

   > Run the app at: https://app-jsonforms.chrismendes.uk